Malik705017/Malik705017/README.md

 # Hi, I'm Malik

-### A software developer from Taiwan and currently a master student in [NTU CSIE](https://www.csie.ntu.edu.tw/).
+### A software developer and product manager from Taiwan and currently a master student in [NTU CSIE](https://www.csie.ntu.edu.tw/).

 - I love web development and devote myself to it for 2 years, learning how to use React to devlop CSR SPA and NextJS for SSG SPA (both with TypeScript).
 - I have ambitious for being a great full-stack developer.
 Therefore, I plan to learning web infrastructure and some backend stuff in the near future.
+- Recently, I have some interest on product management so I apply a PM job in a software CO.

-## Education
+## Honor
-- National Taiwan University, Department of Computer Science and Information Engineering (2022-) 台大資工
-- National Taiwan University, Department of Information Management (2018-2022) 台大資管
+### ACM Paper, "Spelland"
+- Situated language learning with a Mixed-Reality spelling game through everyday objects.
+- Institution: CHI (ACM Conference on Human Factors in Computing Systems), Student Game Competition 2023

+### Best Game Award, "Race In Piece"
+- A Unity2D game combining cards and pieces gaming experience.
+- Institution: 全國創意遊戲設計大賽 2023

+### Honorable Mention, "Crowditor"
+- A system providing crowd funding context evaluation.
+- Institution: International ICT Innovative Services Awards 2021

 ## Work Experience
+- [CMoney](https://www.cakeresume.com/companies/cmoney), Associate Product Manager 2023.1 - NOW
 - [25sprout](25sprout.com), Frontend Developer Intern 2021.7 - 2022.6

 ## Skills